-Fencing is now a necessity for those farmers, Tay or Dao, who build terraces or who establish intensive short fallow upland fields close to the village.
-Beside directly damaging established upland crops or crop seedlings in regenerating forest, Husson et al. (2001) had shown that livestock shuffling degraded soil, reduced fertility regeneration during fallows, and reduced upland rice yields.
-Low soil porosity due to animal compaction led to low oxygenation of upper soil layers and in some cases to acidification and toxic levels of aluminium.
-The combined degradation of soil physical and chemical properties strongly reduced root growth and thereby reduced drought resistance of the whole plant (Fig. 7).
-Technical innovations have been proposed to restore heavily degraded soils and produce enduring increases in upland rice yield (Husson et al. 2000).
-The innovations included mulching, direct seeding (planting crop seeds directly into established cover crops), and no-tillage systems.
+Fencing is now a necessity for those farmers, Tay or Dao, who build terraces or who establish intensive short-fallow upland fields close to the village.
+Beside directly damaging established upland crops or crop seedlings in regenerating forest, Husson et al. (2001) have shown that livestock shuffling degrades soil, reduces fertility regeneration during fallows, and reduces upland rice yields.
+The combined degradation of soil physical and chemical properties due to compaction strongly reduces root growth and thereby reduces drought resistance of the whole plant (Figure 2).
+Technical innovations have been proposed to restore heavily degraded soils and produce enduring increases in upland rice yield (Husson et al., 2000).
+The innovations include mulching, direct seeding (planting crop seeds directly into established cover crops), and no-tillage systems.
 Besides improving management of fallows and annual crop production, these innovative cropping systems can provide fodder for livestock and thus decrease the grazing pressure in the uplands.
 In the longer term, these new cropping systems could be associated with the introduction of perennial crops.
-But social control was even looser on forest or tree crop plantations than on upland crops.
-For example, roaming animals also can be considered a major obstacle to the development of agroforestry systems.
+But social control is even looser on forest or tree-crop plantations than on upland crops.
+Therefore, roaming animals also can be considered a major obstacle to the development of agroforestry systems.
 When damage occurs on an upland rice field, the animal owner has to pay for the loss.
 But when animals destroy a tree plantation, the plantation owner is blamed for not having protected his or her plot.
 Nonetheless, upland fields need to be protected against roaming animals for the innovative cropping systems to succeed.

-Fig 7.
-Interactions among crop - livestock - forest systems.
+Figure 2.
+Interactions among crop - livestock - forest systems

-Outside the uplands, crop production also was becoming difficult in the lowlands, because of the lack of community control over free grazing.
-Farmers had to fence their plots with bamboo to avoid crop damage during the winter.
-In some villages, roaming animals also hampered the development of spring rice.
+Outside the uplands, crop production also is becoming difficult in the lowlands, because of the lack of community control over free grazing.
+Farmers have to fence their plots with bamboo to avoid crop damage during the winter.
+In some villages, roaming animals also hamper the development of spring rice.

-The key to agricultural intensification and diversification in the studied area thus lie in livestock management systems.
-Observed at the watershed - community level, the current agricultural system seems to be merely the sum of the uncoordinated strategies of many individual households.
-Successive changes in the rules defining household access to natural resources profoundly transformed traditional community-based naturalresource management.
-To an external observer, it appears that there is no remaining local institution that has enough power to steer the system towards one direction or another.
-Instead, the main strategy for managing natural resources seems to be restrictions imposed by individual landowners on livestock access to specific land units.
-The success of such strategies depends on the capacity of each household to enforce their individually imposed regulations.
+Change in livestock management systems has thus become a prerequisite for agricultural intensification and diversification in the studied area.
+Observed at the watershed - community level, the current agricultural system seems to be merely the sum of the uncoordinated strategies of different household groups.
+Successive changes in the rules defining household access to natural resources profoundly transformed traditional community-based natural-resource management.
+Nowadays, the main strategy for managing natural resources seems to be restrictions imposed by individual landowners on livestock access to specific land units.
+The success of such strategy depends on the capacity of each household to enforce their individually imposed regulations.